 A mono-pitch roof, also known as a skillion or shed roof, is a roof that only slopes downwards in a single direction as opposed to two.

 What are the main products used in pitched roofing?

 With the right choices, roofs can last a lifetime, so choosing the material that suits your project or development contract is important.

 Tiles: we stock an extensive range so you can complete your build project to the highest specification.
 Whether you’re looking for the durability of concrete tiles or the lightweight elegance of clay tiles, we have the right product for you.

-Slates are often considered to be the most aesthetically pleasing of the all the tile ranges.
-Often used in traditional settings, natural slates have clean lines, come in a wide variety of textures and colours and can last for generations.
+Slates: often considered to be the most aesthetically pleasing of all the tile ranges.
+Often used in traditional settings, natural slates have clean lines, come in various textures and colours and can last for generations.

 Undertile felt: a membrane that is laid underneath the roof batten that tiles and slate are fixed to and helps the removal of moisture from roofing areas and comes in breathable and non-breathable versions.

 Vent tiles: help avoid rotting roof timbers and expensive repair jobs.